freedomofpress/securedrop-workstation-docs/docs/journalist/starting_client.rst

 ---------------

-Offline mode is available for circumstances where you wish to work offline or are unable to connect to the SecureDrop servers.
+Offline mode is available for circumstances where you wish to work offline or are unable to connect to your SecureDrop server.

 |screenshot_use_offline|